 Yes, there is the straining pain of sitting upright, for ten hours a day, for ten days straight.

 But there is a pain that is much more, and deeper than that, also.

 I remember my skepticism the first few times I heard a yoga teacher say that emotions are stored in the body.
 It sounds like such a yoga teacher thing to say.
 I’ve come a long way since then, in understanding both the world and myself (one and the same, really), and this Vipassana showed me how much emotions are really connected to/expressed through the body.

 After a few days of meditation, my right sitting bone started bothering me.
-I don’t have an injury that I am aware of, but always had more clicks and cracks in the right hip than the left.
-I also noticed a ‘contraction’ in my right side body for the month or so before my Vipassana.
-No matter which leg was crossed in front, or how many pillows I propped under me, the pain was there, and it was persistent.
+I don’t have an injury that I am aware of, but for as long as I can remember, have experienced more clicks and cracks in the right hip than the left .
+It started getting more intense–no matter which leg was crossed in front, or how many pillows I propped under me, the pain was there, and it was persistent.

 1, 2, 3, 4… around the bend

 One day I realized that the constant need for commentary and quantification simply put me at odds with the boundless,